Mic92/dlopen-resolver/README.md

 ## How does it work:

-This script uses radare2 under the hood to find all function calls and than tries to interfere the library name argument passed using emulation.
+This script uses radare2 under the hood to find all function calls and than tries to infer the library name argument passed using emulation.